See and Do in Jakarta

 If one is willing to go beyond the prickly surface and find the sweetness within, there are so many things to see and do in the 'Big Durian'.
 As an expat moving to the city or a weekend tourist, one will be spoilt for choice.
 Jakarta is a great city for people who love to eat, shop and pamper themselves.

-A good grasp of conversational Bahasa Indonesia would be advantageous as English is not always so common.
-If not, a translator on a phone or phrasebook are advisable.
+A good grasp of conversational Bahasa Indonesia would be advantageous as English is not always spoken by locals.
+If not, a translator application or phrasebook are advisable.

 Sightseeing in Jakarta

 Monas stands for Monument Nasional and is very popular with the locals who like to fly kites, ride bikes, stroll and picnic on the grounds.
-The Monas was built in August 1959 in remembrance of the Indonesian heroes’ struggle to fight colonial domination.
+The Monas was built in remembrance of the Indonesian heroes’ struggle to fight colonial domination.
 The impressive monument, which might look small from afar but is astoundingly large up close, is gorgeously clad in marble and topped with a bronze flame that is lit up at night.
 There is a museum at the base, and for a few dollars more, one can ascend to the top and get a 360-degree panoramic view.
-On the viewing deck one can admire the Presidential Palace, the Istiqlal Mosque and the Jakarta skyline.
+On the viewing deck, expats can admire the Presidential Palace, the Istiqlal Mosque and the Jakarta skyline.

 National Museum of Indonesia